Language-Research-Technology/ATAP-website-revamp/content/pages/tools.md

 ### [Document Similarity](https://github.com/Australian-Text-Analytics-Platform/document-similarity)

 This notebook presents a tool to identify similar documents in your corpus and decide whether to keep them in the corpus or to remove them.
+See this blog [post](../posts/similarity-tool) for more details.

 ### Language Technology and Data Analysis Laboratory ([LADAL](https://ladal.edu.au/index.html))